ForestAdmin/agent-nodejs/docs/under-the-hood/data-model/relationships.md

-A jointure is used to combine rows from two or more tables, based on a related column between them.
+A join is used to combine rows from two or more tables, based on a related column between them.

 ## Declaration

 In Forest Admin, relations are defined as fields and are traversable in only one direction.

-## Jointure Types
+## Join Types

-Four jointure types are available: `ManyToOne`, `ManyToMany`, `OneToMany` and `OneToOne`.
+Four join types are available: `ManyToOne`, `ManyToMany`, `OneToMany` and `OneToOne`.

 | Type       | Where are the common keys?                                                                         |
 | ---------- | -------------------------------------------------------------------------------------------------- |